GET TAX RELIEF NOW!

 Topic-Specific Overview

 Payroll tax debt involves money withheld from employees’ paychecks or owed as employer taxes.
-The IRS treats payroll taxes as high-priority debt because employee withholdings are held in trust for the benefit of the employee.
+Because the IRS holds employee withholdings in trust for their benefit, they treat payroll taxes as high-priority debt.
 When you owe payroll taxes, the IRS uses aggressive enforcement tools, including immediate business account levies, personal liability assessments against responsible persons, and property seizures.

 Unlike income tax disputes, payroll tax cases rarely pause for negotiation once enforcement begins.
 The biggest misconception is that businesses can negotiate payment plans the same way they might for income tax.
 The IRS typically demands full payment or seizes business assets first, then discusses options.
 Your decision about how to resolve payroll tax debt now determines whether you keep control of the outcome or lose it to forced collection.